MicrosoftDocs/mesh-docs/mesh/Use/events-guide/produce-event.md

 ms.topic: Guide
 keywords: Microsoft Mesh, Producing, M365, events, hosting, event producer, event organizer
 ---

 # Produce your event

-If you have a custom environment created Unity, there may be components you can add to the environment that you can control as an event producer.

-Make your event your own!
-Create a scripted sequence that you control for your event -- think props for pizazz or a curtain opening to start the show.

-### Considerations before starting your event
+## Considerations before starting your event

-#### Customize before the event

-To ensure the event runs smoothly, ensure that you customize the event at least one hour before the event should start.
+**Customize before your event:** To ensure the event runs smoothly, ensure that you customize the event at least one hour before the event should start.

-#### Provision Multiple Rooms before the Event

-If you've chosen a Multiple rooms event, ensure that you've provisioned your Multiple Rooms event at least 30 minutes before the event start time.
+**Provision event for multiple room events:** If you've chosen a Multiple rooms event, ensure that you've provisioned your Multiple Rooms event at least 30 minutes before the event start time.